Buffalo and Susquehanna Railroad: South for coal and lumber

 By 1900–1901, the Buffalo and Susquehanna Railroad built an extension from their mainline at Wharton, Pennsylvania, south through Sinnemahoning, Pennsylvania, connecting with the Philadelphia & Erie Railroad (later part of the Pennsylvania Railroad) near Driftwood, Pennsylvania.
 This line was then extended further south to the area of Du Bois Pa, in 1902–1905.
 The line to Du Bois was full of new opportunities for the Goodyear brothers.
 Halfway between Driftwood and Du Bios was a small town named Medix Run, Pennsylvania.
 This area is located near the current Moshannon State Forest, and became a big lumbering town for the Goodyear brothers and the Buffalo and Susquehanna Railroad.

 Medix Run was already established as a small lumbering and coal center before the Buffalo and Susquehanna railroad came.
 In 1893, the Medix Run Lumber Company was built, and in 1894, and small tannery was built.
 By 1895 the Medix Run Railroad was built for almost 12 mi to a local coal mine.
 By 1905, as the Buffalo and Susquehanna Railroad was being built past Medix Run, the Goodyear brothers bought the existing mill, the Medix Run Railroad, and 20000 acre of local forest.

-Frank Goodyear relocated his original (F. H. & C. W. Goodyear) Shay Locomotive, #1, from Wellsville, NY to Medix Run, to assist in the busy lumbering operations.
+Frank Goodyear relocated his original (F. H. & C. W. Goodyear) Shay Locomotive, #1, from Wellsville, New York, to Medix Run, to assist in the busy lumbering operations.
 Also, later, Shay #12 was officially moved to Medix Run, as operations picked up.
 By 1906, the Goodyear brothers (Goodyear Lumber Company, incorporated in Buffalo, New York, in 1902) were now the largest lumber company as a whole, and had the first and second highest producing mills in all of Pennsylvania, with their fourth busiest mill being in Medix Run.
 The productivity of the Goodyear lumber mills for 1906 is listed below: